segp-uob/segp/dev/Worksheets/6_Express_through_services.md

 > ### Milestone checklist
 > - [ ] Essential: [Workshop walkthrough](videos/4.ogg)
 > - [ ] Essential: [Introduction to Services](https://angular.io/tutorial/toh-pt4) (10 minutes)
+> - [ ] Essential: Connect your dashboard to your API via a service
 ***

 ## Create a service